heremaps/quantized-mesh-viewer/README.md

 Render custom [quantized mesh](https://github.com/AnalyticalGraphicsInc/quantized-mesh) tiles in Cesium and debug individual tiles using THREE.js renderer.

-For generation qunatized-mesh tiles from raster you can use the [heremaps/tin-terrain](https://github.com/heremaps/tin-terrain) tool
+For generation quantized-mesh tiles from raster you can use the [heremaps/tin-terrain](https://github.com/heremaps/tin-terrain) tool.

 Note: This is experimental code, expect changes.